Best Practices

 While monolithic applications are often referred to as legacy applications and vice versa, the two concepts are different.
 Many legacy applications are monolithic applications, but the term “legacy” actually refers to the state of development.

 In any case, migrating away from legacy applications and replacing them with something newer has many advantages for a business, but sometimes that approach presents just as many challenges.
 Rarely does a business rely on a legacy application because it lacks better options.
-Usually, there are better options, but moving to them is difficult because their business is so tightly coupled with the legacy app.
+Usually, there are better options, but moving to them is difficult because their business workflows are so tightly coupled with the legacy app.

-What Is a Monolithic Application?
+What Is a monolithic application?

-While the concept of monolithic applications might seem to contradict many modern best practices of application development, there are certain use cases where a monolithic application might be ideal.
+While the concept of monolithic applications might seem to contradict many modern best practices of application development, there are certain use cases where a monolithic approach might be ideal.
 Understanding the pros and cons of monolithic applications will help you decide if there’s ever a good time for you to take this approach.

-Pros of Monolithic Applications
+Pros of monolithic applications

 • Fewer cross-cutting concerns.
 Given that monolithic applications have one codebase for everything, there are fewer cross-cutting concerns when it comes to logging and monitoring performance.